 - Monitoring and tracking

 One key metric to measure speech recognition accuracy is the word error rate (WER).
-WER is defined as the ratio of total incorrect and missing words identified during transcription and sum of total number of words present in the labeled transcripts.
+WER is defined as the ratio of total incorrect and missing words identified during transcription and the sum of the total number of words present in the labeled transcripts.